Performance leading practices

 Ignore non-relevant template types

-In a SharePoint Online source, in the Filters section, the List template types to ignore option contains many SharePoint Online list template types by default.
+On the Add/Edit a SharePoint Online Source page, in the Filters section, the List template types to ignore option contains many SharePoint Online list template types by default.
 Ignore as many template types as possible if they’re not relevant to the search experience.

 Ignore specific file types or index them by reference